 Scientific literature is teeming with expert forecast methods.
 Most of them stem from a classical statistics approach*, relying only on the past dynamics of a trend to predict its future.
 While this approach provides good overall results and is state-of-the-art in many applications, it ignores the general context of a trend and may fail to predict what is most interesting: sudden, emerging, niche trends which will become the new, mainstream fashion trends.

-Furthermore, as our technology can really go into detail, we can deep dive into different metrics: precise growth, compare the upcoming season with the previous one, as well as back assortment intuitions in the product development and buying stages.
+Furthermore, as our technology can really go into detail, we can deep dive into different metrics: precise growth, compare the upcoming season with the previous one, and back assortment intuitions in the product development and buying stages.

 * State-of-the-art statistical toolkit – outperforms all pure machine-learning approaches: Makridakis, S. et al. (2018) Statistical and Machine Learning forecasting methods